JoeMay-Dev/wk2/README.md

 # wk2
 week 2 homework

-responsive portfoilo website built with bootstrap https://getbootstrap.com/
+This is a responsive portfoilo website built with bootstrap https://getbootstrap.com/

 social media icons courtesy of font awesome https://fontawesome.com/